-Free-standing SiO2/TiO2–MoS2 composite nanofibrous membranes as nanoadsorbent for efficient Pb(II) removal
+Free-standing SiO2/TiO2–MoS2 composite nanofibrous membranes as nanoadsorbents for efficient Pb(ii) removal†

-Recently concerns regarding improper disposal of heavy metals have been considerably increased due to their deleterious effects to the human health and environment.
-Therefore, designing appropriate materials capable to remove metal ions from wastewater has become imperative.
-Herein, we report on the use of flexible free-standing SiO2/TiO2 nanofibrous membranes (NFMs) functionalized with MoS2 for Pb(II) removal.
+Concerns regarding improper disposal of heavy metals have been considerably increasing in the last years due to their deleterious effects on human health and the environment.
+Therefore, designing appropriate materials capable of removing metal ions from wastewater has become imperative.
+Herein, we report the use of flexible free-standing silicon dioxide/titanium dioxide (SiO2/TiO2) nanofibrous membranes (NFMs) functionalized with molybdenum disulfide (MoS2) for Pb(II) removal.
 The proposed hybrid nanomaterial was characterized using field-emission gun scanning electron microscopy (FEG-SEM), transmission electron microscopy (TEM), energy-dispersive X-ray spectroscopy (EDS), X-ray diffraction (XRD), Raman spectroscopy and X-ray photoelectron spectroscopy (XPS).
-Benefiting from the large specific surface area, high porosity, and the interaction between sulfur and lead, the NFMs could decontaminate water samples with good removal efficiency and recyclability.
-These excellent performances endow the nanofibrous membranes for applications for wastewater treatment.
+Benefiting from the large specific surface area, high porosity, and the interaction between sulfur and lead, the NFMs could decontaminate water samples with good Pb(II) removal efficiency and recyclability.
+These excellent performances endow the modified nanofibrous membranes with great potential for application in wastewater treatment.